MDRAFIQULISLAMSHANTO/restora-react-tailwind/README.md

 # Restora – React Tailwind Restaurant Website

-A modern, responsive restaurant website built using **React** and **Tailwind CSS**, inspired by [a YouTube tutorial by Codehal](https://www.youtube.com/watch?v=Wtm_VyuPssk).
+A modern, responsive restaurant website built using **React** and **Tailwind CSS**..
 This project showcases a clean UI, mobile responsiveness, and smooth user experience, making it ideal for portfolio display or restaurant businesses.

 ## 🔧 Tech Stack